Path-of-Modifiers/pathofmodifiersapp/src/backend_api/README.md

 # Path of Modifiers API documentation

-This document describes and illustration more advanced features in the API.
+This document describes and illustrates more advanced features in the API.

 - [Authentication](#authentication)
 - [Rate limit](#rate-limit)

+Description of each route is documented in [Path of Modifiers API Docs][https://pathofmodifiers.com/docs]

 ## Authentication